 A. You may submit photos several ways.
-Digital photos may be sent via email to contests@arrl.org (be sure to include captions that identify the activity and all identifiable persons in the picture and the photographer's information).
+Digital photos may be sent via email to contests@arrl.org (be sure to include captions that identify the activity and all identifiable persons in the picture and the contact information for the photographer, and when images include youth under 18 years of age please send in a Photo Release for each young person is image.)
 You may also upload your photos and Field Day story to the Contest Soapbox on the ARRL Website.
 Regular photos may be sent to Field Day, ARRL, 225 Main St., Newington CT 06111 along with your Field Day entry.
-Make sure to include captions and that your photos are as high resolution as possible.
+Make sure to include captions, photographer credit and that your photos are as high resolution as possible.
 We can not use photos with time/date stamps included in the image.
 Please note that we receive thousands of pictures every year for Field Day, and space in QST is very limited.
 We cannot guarantee the publication of any specific photo submission.
 However, you are encouraged to post them to the ARRL Online Soapbox at www.arrl.org/contests/soapbox where they can be viewed and shared by the thousands of visitors to the site.